 The bill H.405, introduced by Representative LaLonde, aims to amend the current laws regarding a person's competency to stand trial for criminal offenses.
 It stipulates that if an individual is found incompetent to stand trial, the charges against them will be dismissed if they do not regain competency before the statute of limitations for the offense expires.
-This new provision is added as subsection (e) to 13 V.S.A. § 4817, which also maintains that a person can still be tried for the offense if they later regain competency, as outlined in subsection (d).
+This new provision is added as subsection (e) to 13 V.S.A. § 4817, which also clarifies that dismissal of charges does not prevent the individual from being tried for the offense if they later become competent.

 Statutes affected: As Introduced: 13-4817